MSeidelFed/KineticMSI/USAGE.md

   *Millard, P., Delépine, B., Guionnet, M., Heuillet, M., Bellvert, F., Létisse, F., and Wren, J. (2019).
 IsoCor: Isotope correction for high-resolution MS labeling experiments.
 Bioinformatics 35:4484–4487.*

-The procedures correct the endogenous metabolite or peptide pools for natural isotopic abundance (NIA) according to the chemical formula before calculating enrichment percentages via a simple A0 to An division.
-The IsoCorrectoR can be used in R and the IsoCor in Python to obtain equivalent percentages of enrichment and NIA correction of molecular species with cross validation from both platforms.
+The procedures correct the endogenous metabolite or peptide pools for natural isotopic abundance (NIA) according to the chemical formula before calculating enrichment percentages via a simple A0 or M0 to An or An division.
+The IsoCorrectoR can be used in R and the IsoCor in python to obtain equivalent NIA correction and subsequent percentages of enrichment from molecular species.

 ### IsoCorrectoR workflow